Accomplices in Action (AIA): A Cohort-Style Training for Dismantling White Supremacy in Self and Society

 Your role in White Supremacy, Disrupting Systems of Oppression, and Personal Accountability

 Wednesday, July 14 from 6-8 PM EST

 - In these workshops, you will turn the lens to yourself to assess how white supremacy shows up in your mind, body, interpersonal relationships, work, and more.
 You will consider critically why having conversations about race may prove challenging, what that means, and how to move away from inaction (which fules white supremacy).
 Furthermore, you will consider how to serve as a disruptor on a regular basis, and practice scenarios to determine how to do so.
 Finally, you will turn the lens back to yourself to consider what you've learned and how it will inform your work going forward.

 Where?
 All sessions will take place via zoom.

 How?
-Note that registering means agreeing to attend ALL FOUR sessions, and includes access to supplemental materials.
+Note that registering means agreeing to attend ALL SIX sessions, and includes access to supplemental materials.
 We are offering a sliding, pay-what-you-can scale for this series.
-The $250, $300, and $350, $400 and $450 tickets are each for the workshop and include full access to workshops and materials.
+The $250, $300, $350, $400 and $450 tickets are each for the workshop and include full access to workshops and materials.
 We ask that you pay what you are able.